-- 10.8.
+10.9.
 A person's judgment of speed is intuitive and often based on daily experience of road vehicles.
-This can give a highly inaccurate perception of the speed of an approaching train, which are travelling in an environment without many of the usual markers which help us to evaluate speed and distance (e.g. buildings, road marking, other cars and pedestrians etc.). - 10.9.
+This can give a highly inaccurate perception of the speed of approaching trains, which are travelling in an environment without many of the usual markers which help people to evaluate speed and distance (e.g. buildings, road marking, other cars and pedestrians etc.).

+- 10.10.
 The nature of the railways is such that trains take a substantial distance to stop, even at low speeds.
-The expected braking distances for road vehicles are of a different order to the considerably longer distance required for trains (which can be at 300 times heavier than the average family car, and which are subject to the reduced friction achievable between metal wheels and a metal rail). - 10.10.
+The expected braking distances for road vehicles are of a different order to the considerably longer distance required for trains (which can be 300 times heavier than the average family car, and which are subject to the reduced friction achievable between metal wheels and a metal rail). - 10.11.
 According to the Highway Code a typical braking distance (excluding thinking time) for a car travelling at 70 mph is 75 metres; the braking distance of a local passenger train travelling at 70 mph is approx. 730 metres.
 At 50 mph, a car's braking distance is 38 metres; a local passenger train takes 380 metres.
-By the time a train driver is close enough to see something unsafe at a level crossing, the train is typically too close to be able to stop short of the crossing. - 10.11.
+By the time a train driver is close enough to see something unsafe at a level crossing, the train is typically too close to be able to stop short of the crossing. - 10.12.
 The time available for a crossing user to see an approaching train and to cross safely is therefore dependent on the speed of the train and the variance of time it takes for a train to reach the crossing when first seen.
-This can confuse pedestrians and lull crossing users into a false sense of security. - 10.12.
+This can confuse pedestrians and lull crossing users into a false sense of security. - 10.13.
 Sighting distances are not always consistent throughout the year.
-Whilst ALCRM models clear weather conditions only, in practice sighting distance can vary according to local weather conditions and vegetation growth.
-It is typically within Network Rail's power to manage vegetation but the weather is obviously outwith our control.
+ALCRM models clear weather conditions only but, in practice, sighting distance can vary according to local weather conditions and vegetation growth.
+Whilst it is typically within Network Rail's power to control vegetation on railway land (although not always on 3rd party land), the weather is obviously outside its control.